solarapptech/stop-the-game/README.md

 - If you leave/disconnect during an in-progress game, the backend marks you as **disconnected** (your score is preserved).
 - The Menu can show a **Reconnect** button when the backend detects an active game where you are disconnected.
 - If the game/room no longer exists (for example, it was cleaned up), the Reconnect UI will show **"Game ended"** and the Reconnect button will disappear.
-- If multiple active games match the reconnect criteria (rare edge case / leftover data), the backend returns the **most recently updated** one.
+- If multiple active games match the reconnect criteria (rare edge case / leftover data), the Reconnect UI will prompt you to **choose which game** to reconnect to.

+Endpoint details:

+- `GET /api/game/reconnect/check`
+  - If exactly 1 reconnectable game exists, the response includes top-level fields like `gameId`, `roomId`, `roomName` (backward compatible) and also a `games` array with 1 entry.
+  - If multiple reconnectable games exist, the response includes `games: [...]` and the client must select one.
+  - Optional query: `?gameId=<id>` to check a specific reconnect target.

 ### Socket cross-game safety